-Bristol Museum and Art Gallery's Ethnography collection includes material from the Americas, Africa and the Pacific.
+In museums in the U.K. World Cultures collections are usually made up of the material culture (everyday things) of people from countries around the world.
+They generally focus on cultures outside of Europe.
+However, at Bristol Museum and Art Gallery most of the collections from Asia are looked after in a different department.
+The World Cultures collection here includes material from the Americas, Africa and the Pacific.
 There are about 10,000 objects ranging from tiny pottery beads to full-size native American canoes, from huge bark-cloth masks from Papua New Guinea to a ball of string from the Congo.
 There are painted coats from Canada, a quilted horse armour from Nigeria and initiation costumes from South Africa.
 The collections reflect domestic life (such as cooking equipment & furniture), work (e.g. agricultural tools & weaving equipment), technology (such as metal-working tools), ritual (power figures, masks & medicine), and the different stages of life, from baby carriers to toys to funerary masks.
 We also have a very important collection of paintings made at ancient sites in Mexico by Miss Adela Breton, a Victorian traveller, archaeologist and artist.
+In previous decades the collection was known as the Ethnography collection.
+Ethnography is a branch of anthropology that studies individual cultures.
+Our database still contains references to this way of classifying objects.
+This title, along with, in some circumstances other words and references that may now be seen as outdated or even offensive, still remain.
+We are working to update this documentation that reflects the colonial background and attitudes that were common during the period these collections were initially made.

 image: Woman and Pig, by Mathias Kauage, acrylic on paper, 1992 [Ea12742]